-Students will be allowed to use privately owned computers, laptops, electronic devices, and cell phones at school provided that the students comply with the SAHS Student Computer, Internet and Cyber Safety Policy and the accompanying rules.
+Students will be allowed to use privately owned computers, laptops, electronic devices and cell phones at school provided that the students comply with the SAHS Student Computer, Internet and Cyber Safety Policy and the accompanying rules.

 Use of students' own cell phones and devices must be consistent with the school expectations for school conduct and the various district-wide policies.
-Cyberbullying is defined as the use of electronic communications to bully a person, typically by sending messages of an intimidating or threatening nature and will result in disciplinary action.
+Cyberbullying is defined as the use of electronic communications to bully a person.
+Cyberbullying will be handled as outlined by district bullying policies.